CloudCoreo/etcd-cluster/README.md

-## Optional variables with no default
+## Optional variables with default

 ### `ETCD_ELB_LISTENERS`:
   * description: The listeners to apply to the ELB